LavanyaMohnani/LavanyaMohnani/README.md

 - 👀 I’m interested in applied AI for biology, materials, and biomaterials engineering
 - 🌱 I’m a sophomore in high school
 - 😄 Pronouns: she/her/hers
+- ⚡ I love learning dance, creating ceramics, meeting new people
-- ⚡ Fun fact: I love experimenting with dance, doing ceramics, and spending concerning amounts of time on constructing Spotify playlists
+- 🤣 I love visiting cafes, and I spend concerning amounts of time on perfecting Spotify playlists